rico0-dotcom/breach-ai-flood-scenarios/README.md

 # A failed experiment that changed the direction

-One of the most useful results was a failure rather than an improvement in a benchmark score.
+One of the most useful results was a failure.

 The pairwise sequential generator worked reliably for small events, but completion deteriorated as event size increased: